 If you are planning to become a licensed gun holder, I will recommend the AR-15 rifle.
 It is a semi-automatic rifle with lots of advantages to offer including its customizability, easy-to-use, and highly accurate.
 Additionally, AR-15 scope installation is always straightforward.
+If you are considering buying a scope for your AR-15 you may read this post in detail.
 These factors probably are the reasons why strong army soldiers use AR-15 rifles when deployed to dangerous missions.

 However, there is a drawback you need to know about this rifle.
 It jams, and this can be very frustrating when you are responding to an enemy or when preparing to shoot.
 Despite the fact that the rifle might jam at any time, there is a way to keep it reliable throughout.
 The perfect technique to improve your rifle’s reliability is through keeping it clean.